shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 ## From Promises to AsyncAwait:

-- Introduced in ES8
+- Introduced in **ES8**
-- Purpose is to consume Promises they do not produce them
+- Purpose is to consume Promises, they do not produce them
 - Method of Producing promises is same as before

 ### Process: